Grants AI MVP

 The experience starts with an onboarding question flow.
 Users are asked basic questions about their role, experience level, and research.
 Some of these questions are for our own edification, and some are used when we search for matches.
 Most importantly, the flow ends at an upload page where users provide a past research proposal.
 This proposal is the basis for the entire experience.

-Proposal creation starts with an outline.
+A proposal begins with an outline.

-The tool has expertise about what is required by major funders and understands the requirements for each funding opportunity.
+The Grants tool has expertise about what is required by major funders and understands the requirements for each funding opportunity.
 Funders can have specific section requirements, word count limits, and formatting requirements.

 Grant Opportunity Finder

 All funding proposals require some level of customization.
-Sometimes the necessary alterations can be small, like aligning the timeline and scope of work to the particulars of the award.
-Other funding opportunities dictate a specific methodology or outcome that requires a more substantive proposal rework.
+Sometimes the alterations can be small, like aligning the timeline and scope of work to the particulars of the award.
+Some funding opportunities dictate a specific methodology or outcome that requires a more substantive proposal rework.
 This is where the Proposal Writer’s value lies: it can help a researcher instantly understand the level of modifications expected and generate the corresponding content.

 Users upload a previous research proposal and it is used as the basis for finding new funding opportunities.